Master of Worship Studies (MWS)

 Faculty, 6 credit hours

-This course will focus on the shift from modernity, with its emphasis on reason and logic, to postmodernity and its attraction to the spiritual and symbolic.
+The course will address the relationship between spiritual formation and Christian worship.
 Course material examines cultural trends in theology, philosophy and epistemology.
-The centerpiece of the course is a close-up look at the emerging postmodern world through the lenses of thought, art, architecture and society.
+The centerpiece of the course is a wide-ranging look at ancient and emerging practices of Christian spirituality and spiritual formation through the lenses of worship, thought, art, architecture and society.

 MWS 504: Cross-Cultural Perspectives in Christian Worship